Veerabhadra Temple, Lepakshi: Architecture

 The temple is of the Vijayanagara architectural style.
 The main temple is laid out in three parts, these are: The assembly hall known as the Mukha mantapa or Natya mantapa or Ranga mantapa; arda mantapa or antarala (ante chamber); and the garbhagriha or the sanctum sanctorum.
 The temple, as an edifice, is encircled by two enclosures.
 The outermost walled enclosure has three gates, the northern gate is used regularly.
 The inner east gate is the entry to the assembly hall, which is a large sized open hall designed with a large space in its central part.

 It is at the entrance to the sanctum sanctorum and has a profusion of sculptures and paintings over every inch of space on the columns and ceiling.
 The images on the pillars and walls are of divine beings, saints, guardians, musicians, dancers and 15 Mahesha murtams of Shiva.
-According to the Chapter 3 of Dr. Adeesh Babu’s PhD thesis Iconographical Studies: Being of Allegories in the Paintings of Lepakshi Temple, fifteen Maheshamurtam forms are identified in Panel B1, including Kalantaka Murti, Jalandhara Vadha Murti, Vyakhyana Dakshinamurti, Vishnuprasada Murti, Kankala Murti, Harihara Murti, Kirata Murti, Ardhanarishwara Murti, Vaivahiya Murti, Chaturbhujatripurandaka Murti, Ganga Visarjana Murti (Gangadhara Murti), Nataraja Murti, Vrishavahana Murti, Kevalachandrashekara Murti, and Uma Maheshwara.
+According to Chapter 3 of Dr. Adeesh Babu’s PhD thesis Iconographical Studies: Being of Allegories in the Paintings of Lepakshi Temple, fifteen Maheshamurtam forms are identified in Panel B1, including Kalantaka Murti, Jalandhara Vadha Murti, Vyakhyana Dakshinamurti, Vishnuprasada Murti, Kankala Murti, Harihara Murti, Kirata Murti, Ardhanarishwara Murti, Vaivahiya Murti, Chaturbhujatripurandaka Murti, Ganga Visarjana Murti (Gangadhara Murti), Nataraja Murti, Vrishavahana Murti, Kevalachandrashekara Murti, and Uma Maheshwara.
 Figurines of the goddesses Ganga and Yamuna flank the entrance to the sanctum.
 The exterior columns of this hall are built over a decorated plinth; the decorations are in the form of blocks of carved images of horses and soldiers.
 The columns are slim and have features of colonnettes carved with eaves, overhanging in a curved shape.
 The open space in the middle part of the hall is defined by large columns or piers which have carvings of triple figures.

 In the columns in the northeastern part of the hall, there are images of Natesha flanked by Brahma and a drummer.
 In an adjoining column there are figurines of nymphs in dancing postures, flanked by a drummer and cymbalist.
 The column at the southwest part of the hall has an image of Parvathi, Shiva's consort, flanked by female attendants.
 There are also carvings of divinities such as Bhringi with three legs and Bhikshatana carved in a dancing posture; this is in the northwestern part of the hall.
 The ceiling of the hall is fully covered with mural paintings depicting the scenes from the epics, the Mahabharata, the Ramayana, and the Puranas along with the life sketches of the benefactors of the temple.